Preparing and Operating Self-propelled Modular Transporters – SPMT – to Lift and Transfer Loads in the Workplace

 Common errors to avoid in your coursework

-• Misconception: Pre-operational checks are optional if the machine was used the day before.
-Correction: Daily checks are mandatory and must be completed before any operation to identify new defects or issues that may have developed overnight.
+- Misconception: Pre-operational checks are optional if the machine was used the day before.
+Correction: Daily checks are mandatory under PUWER and must be completed before each shift, even if the machine appears fine.
+A defect can develop overnight.

 Frequently Asked Questions